UKHO/docs/docs/quality-assurance/test-tooling.md

 Selenium is a very good tool to automate true E2E and user interactions, but it takes time and effort to get the framework right, and the overhaed of maintaing this along with the WebDrivers and browser versions.
 It is also not as fast or intuitive as Cypress or Playwright.

 ### Which tool should I use?
-Here is a list of sample questions to work through with a Test Lead to decide which tool is right for the job.
+Here is a list of sample questions to work through, alongside the Tool Capabilities, with a Test Lead to decide which tool is right for the job.

 1. Is the application a true Single Page Application?
 That doesn't use MSAL Azure B2C Auth.